Grasia/dao-analyzer/README.md

 You can check if the integration is working visiting the page and then your dashboard.
 The integration uses Javascript, so if there are any errors, you should be able to see them using "Inspect view" in your browser.

+## Data

+The data is updated daily and published in [Kaggle](https://www.kaggle.com/datasets/daviddavo/dao-analyzer)

 ## Publications

 * Javier Arroyo, David Davó, Elena Martínez-Vicente, Youssef Faqir-Rhazoui, and Samer Hassan (2022).
 "DAO-Analyzer: Exploring Activity and Participation in Blockchain Organizations.".
 Companion Publication of the 2022 Conference on Computer Supported Cooperative Work and Social Computing (CSCW'22 Companion).
 ACM, 193–196.